What is a Translation Memory?

-A Translation Memory (TM) is a database made up of segments of original, source text, and translations of each segment.
-These segments can be sentences, paragraphs, headings etc. A pair of source and translated segments is called a translation unit (TU).
-A TU is created and stored in the TM as the source text is translated into the target language.
+A translation memory (or TM) is a database made up of segments of original source text and translations of each of these segments.
+These segments can be sentences, paragraphs, headings, etc. A pair of source and translated segments is called a "translation unit" (TU).
+A TU is created in real time and stored in the TM as the source text is translated into the target language.

 Using TMs has several benefits.
-Translators can reuse translations which speeds up the translation process and reduces costs.
-TMs also help to ensure that translations are consistent, especially when, for example, different translators are working on the same project for a specific client.
+Translators can reuse translations, which speeds up the translation process and reduces costs.
+TMs also help to ensure that translations are consistent.
+This is especially useful when, for example, different translators are working on the same project for a specific client.

-Step 1: To create a translation memory, you can either use the New button on the Translation Memories page or use the plus sign in the navigation panel.
+Step 1: To create a translation memory, you can either use the Create New button on the Translation Memories page or use the plus sign (+) in the navigation panel.

 Step 2: Fill in the following mandatory fields:

-- Source Language - Only one source language can be selected per translation memory
+- The source language is the original language of your document.
+Only one source language can be selected per translation memory.

-- Target Language - There can be an unlimited number of target languages in a translation memory.
+- A target language is a language that you will be translating into.
+There can be an unlimited number of target languages in a translation memory.

 Step 5: To use the translation memory in a project, navigate to the project in question, scroll down to the Translation Memories section and click Select.
 You can learn more about working with projects in Lesson 1.